 Gravitational waves (GWs) are ripples in the fabric of spacetime, produced when large masses accelerate.
 The detection of GW150914 \cite{LIGOScientific:2016aoc}, the first GW event of binary black hole coalescence, has marked the beginning of the era of GW astronomy.
-The luminosity distances of GW sources, encoded in the amplitudes of GW waveforms, can be inferred from GW measurements, usually referred to as ``standard sirens" \cite{Schutz:1986gp}.
+The luminosity distances of GW sources, which are encoded in the amplitudes of GW waveforms, can be inferred from GW observations.
+This method is commonly referred to as ``standard sirens" \cite{Schutz:1986gp}.
 The standard sirens with electromagnetic (EM) counterparts can be used as ``bright sirens" to directly constrain cosmological parameters via the distance-redshift relation \cite{Schutz:1986gp,Dalal:2006qt,DES:2020nay}.
-For the standard sirens without EM counterparts, one can use GW signals to find their potential host galaxies in galaxy catalogs.
-A statistical analysis of these galaxies' redshifts together with the GW signals can also provide constraints on cosmological parameters and such GW data are usually called ``dark sirens" \cite{Schutz:1986gp,DelPozzo:2011vcw,Chen:2017rfc}.
+For standard sirens without EM counterparts, researchers can use GW signals to identify their potential host galaxies in galaxy catalogs.
+A statistical analysis of these galaxies' redshifts, together with the GW signals, can also provide constraints on cosmological parameters.
+Such GW data are usually referred to as ``dark sirens" \cite{Schutz:1986gp,DelPozzo:2011vcw,Chen:2017rfc}.

 Typical sources of standard sirens are compact binary coalescences, including stellar-mass compact binaries and supermassive black hole binaries (SMBHBs).
-Stellar-mass compact binaries, such as binary neutron stars (BNSs) and stellar-mass binary black holes (SBBHs), can be detected by ground-based GW detectors in the frequency band between $\mathcal{O}(10)$ -- $\mathcal{O}(10^3)$ Hz.
-BNS coalescences are expected to have EM counterparts and have been experimentally confirmed by the GW170817 event \cite{LIGOScientific:2017vwq} that is the only available bright siren till now, providing a $\sim14\%$ measurement for the Hubble constant $H_0$.
+Stellar-mass compact binaries, such as binary neutron stars (BNSs) and stellar-mass binary black holes (SBBHs), can be detected by ground-based GW detectors in the frequency band $\mathcal{O}(10)$ -- $\mathcal{O}(10^3)$ Hz.
+BNS coalescences are expected to have EM counterparts and have been experimentally confirmed by the GW170817 event \cite{LIGOScientific:2017vwq}, which is the only available bright siren to date, providing a $\sim14\%$ measurement for the Hubble constant $H_0$.
 SBBH coalescences are commonly thought to have no EM counterparts but they can serve as dark sirens.
-47 such GW sources from the Third LIGO-Virgo-KAGRA Gravitational-Wave Transient Catalog provide a $\sim19\%$ measurement of the Hubble constant with the dark siren method \cite{LIGOScientific:2021aug}.
-In the future, the third-generation ground-based GW detectors (the Einstein Telescope \cite{Punturo:2010zz} and the Cosmic Explorer \cite{LIGOScientific:2016wof}) enable ones to acquire numerous available standard sirens of stellar-mass compact binaries \cite{Chen:2020dyt}.
+47 such GW sources from the Third LIGO-Virgo-KAGRA Gravitational-Wave Transient Catalog provide a $\sim19\%$ measurement of the Hubble constant using the dark siren method \cite{LIGOScientific:2021aug}.
+In the future, the third-generation ground-based GW detectors (the Einstein Telescope \cite{Punturo:2010zz} and the Cosmic Explorer \cite{LIGOScientific:2016wof}) enable researchers to acquire numerous standard sirens of stellar-mass compact binaries \cite{Chen:2020dyt}.